Holistic Doula Training Program

 In this class, you will gain a better understanding about the nutritional benefits of herbs, their identification and the proper use of these herbs in the birthing process.
 You will also learn to evaluate the client’s needs through muscle testing – a non-invasive technique.

-Miracle of Labor and Birth
+Miracle of Birth

 Experience labor and birth through vivid stories and evidence-based material of normal birth and its many variations, along with the role of Holistic Doula in medical or home settings.
 In addition to traversing the labor and birth process in detail, students will learn to apply their knowledge of natural health to such topics as normal physiological birth, evaluating labor progress and ‘when to go to the hospital’, common interventions, labor induction, effective pain relief, complications and surgical birth.

-Miracle of the Newborn and Postpartum
+Miracle of Newborn

 Understand the extraordinary, though often forgotten, role of postpartum recovery on mother-baby wellbeing.
 This largely underestimated time may be the most impactful area of a doula’s influence; students will learn about world-wide traditional ‘resting in’ periods, how to help parents strategize to protect their newborn’s critical first ‘Golden Hour’, what babies expect in their first hours and days, the healing role of herbal baths and all about placentas from delivery to encapsulation.